 A personal automobile and appropriate insurance coverage are required (travel allowance provided).
 Satisfactory completion of two specific graduate level extension courses is generally required in the first two years of employment.
 Additionally, a faculty member who does not have a related master’s degree must complete a minimum of 15 hours of related graduate level coursework, which includes the two graduate courses referenced above, in order to be promoted to associate agent and such promotion must occur in the first seven years of employment.

 Date Available: Upon completion of the selection process

-Application Procedure: Apply online at Workday by attaching cover letter with resume including a statement of professional interest and goals as well as a statement describing how diversity would figure into your teaching, research, or extension activities, university transcripts, and two letters of reference.
+Application Procedure: Apply online at LSU AgCenter Careers (or through Workday for internal applicants) by attaching cover letter with resume including a statement of professional interest and goals as well as a statement describing how diversity would figure into your teaching, research, or extension activities, university transcripts, and two letters of reference.
 Questions about the online application system should be directed to the HRM Office at 225/578-0324.
 Paper, faxed or e-mailed application materials will not be accepted, except that in lieu of attaching the reference letters online, they may be sent directly to: